AXIOMPHARMACEUTICALS

 Mechanism

-Synthetic heptapeptide derived from Spadin positions 22-28, functioning as potent TREK-1 antagonist with enhanced selectivity and duration versus parent compound.
+Synthetic heptapeptide derived from Spadin positions 22-28, functioning as potent TREK-1 antagonist with selectivity and duration versus parent compound.
 Primary research focus on rapid antidepressant effects.

-Selectively blocks TREK-1 potassium channels (IC50: 0.12 nM).
-Enhances serotonin neurotransmission in dorsal raphe nucleus, triggering CREB activation and hippocampal neurogenesis.
+Selectively blocks TREK-1 potassium channels (IC50: 0.12 nM). serotonin neurotransmission in dorsal raphe nucleus, triggering CREB activation and hippocampal neurogenesis.

 Primary research focus with rapid effects in behavioral models within 4 days.